akiratk0355/rails-simple-socialnet/README.md

-## Special notes (アピールポイント)
+## Notes (アピールポイント)
-Thanks to CanCanCan gem, to make the social networking website somewhat secure, I managed to specify the reasonable permission to the resources in detail.
+Thanks to CanCanCan gem, by specifying the reasonable permission to the resources in detail, I managed to make the social networking website somewhat secure.

-The following `models/ability.rb` defines it.
-See the comments to know which line corresponds to the certain access control.
+See the following `models/ability.rb` and comments to check which line corresponds to the certain access control.

 ```ruby
 class Ability
   include CanCan::Ability